What does "TERC" stand for?

 TERC is located at 2067 Massachusetts Avenue in Cambridge, Massachusetts.
 We are a short distance north on Mass Ave from the Porter Square T station.

 TERC’s programming reaches over 3.5 million students nationally and internationally every year.
 Primarily, our projects are conducted in the United States.
-For more general information about TERC’s project work, visit the TERC Profile.
+For more general information about TERC’s project work, download the TERC profile.

 Does TERC provide funding?